badalyaz/object-re-identification/README.md

 # JeSOS ReID

-Project for Customer Re-Identification.

 ### ReID
 <img src="assets/result_ARL_cut_1.gif" width="400"/> <img src="assets/result_ARL_cut_2.gif" width="400"/>
 ### ReID + Kalman
 <img src="assets/result_ARL_kalman_cut_1.gif" width="400"/> <img src="assets/result_ARL_kalman_cut_2.gif" width="400"/>

-## Description
-ReID lightweight deep-learning model specializes in learning feature representations for the person.
-Here, the person's features were presented as a heatmap applied to the body.
+Person Re-Identification (ReID) is a lightweight deep learning model that specializes in learning feature representations of a person.

+Here, the person's features are represented as a heatmap applied to the body.
+An activation map is computed by taking the sum of absolute-valued feature maps along the channel dimension, followed by a spatial L2 normalization.

 <img src="assets/act_map.png" width="200"/>

-An activation map is computed by taking the sum of absolute-valued feature maps along the channel dimension, followed by a spatial L2 normalization.

-### How the engine is working.
+### How the engine works
-We take a video from a person(customer), from which data will be separated.
-The data is then saved, and later to be fed to a ReID model to get features for the current person.
-These features are being used for comparison with others' encodings.
-We are measuring the L2 distance between features for matching.
+A video of a person is fed to the ReID model to get the features, which are used for comparison with others.
+The `L2 Distance` is used for feature matching.

 $$
 L2\left( p,q\right)   = \frac{1}{n} \sqrt {\sum _{i=1}^{n}  \left( p_i-q_i \right)^2 }